idigital/unnamed-rpg/README.markdown

 should probably go and play the original if you're serious about playing it.
 * I've no interest in making money out of this.
 I just felt like making an open game, and don't have much imaginiation.
-* I doubt they'll even notice.
+* I doubt they'll eve notice.
 * I like asparagus too.

 Despite all that, the assets, and text, and story line, and names, and pretty much everything that is